cbteeple/docs/docs/robot/april-tags.md

 ---

 ## Make a printable grid of april tags in pdf form

+There are a few PDFs floating around (like [this one](https://www.dotproduct3d.com/uploads/8/5/1/1/85115558/apriltags1-20.pdf)) with one april tag per page.
+This makes sense if you are going to hang them on a wall and use them for SLAM, but what if you want to print smaller tags to use with smaller-scale applications (like object tracking during manipulation for example)?

+### Solution: A bash script
-I wrote a bash script to generate pdfs of april tages with a specified real-world size.
+I wrote a bash script to generate pdfs with grids of april tags at a specified real-world size:
+{: .fs-5 .fw-600 }

 [<i class="fas fa-file-alt"></i> resize_tags.sh]( {{ "assets/files/resize_tags.sh" | absolute_url }} ){: .btn .btn-primary}

+### Using the script
 1. Download the pre-made apriltag images from [thier repo](https://github.com/AprilRobotics/apriltag-imgs). _These images are all tiny (each square in the tag is one pixel)_
 2. Fix ImageMagick's pdf write permissions per [these instructions](https://cromwell-intl.com/open-source/pdf-not-authorized.html)
 	- `sudo gedit /etc/ImageMagick-6/policy.xml`